The Magic of Concentration

 The first part is a practical guide to developing and maintaining a light, positive mind.
 We learn how to recognize and abandon states of mind that harm us and to replace them with peaceful and beneficial ones.

-The series will span many months and will look at every chapter in part one of this precious book.
+The series will span many months and will look at the Lamrim presentation in this precious text.
 Everyone is welcome to take part in this series whenever they like.
 Drop-ins welcome.

 $10 per person